What do you do?

 Do you follow any investor/finance-type authors and practitioners?

-In some family news, my oldest son had his middle school Science Fair project presentation a couple of weeks ago.
-He did a wonderful job designing his experiment and creating the materials from it.
+In some family news, my oldest son had his middle school Science Fair project presentation two weeks ago.
+He did a wonderful job designing his experiment and creating its materials.

 Oh, his experiment?
 It was how weight distribution impacts momentum on a pinewood derby car.